rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 #### Start

-User clicks on the sign up button on the top left.
+User clicks on the Create Account button on the top right-hand corner.
 A wallet application such as MetaMask must be installed and running.

 ![image](https://user-images.githubusercontent.com/20614643/40899626-da3ef344-6802-11e8-91ba-b4006f9771d1.png)